Python-roborock/python-roborock/roborock/devices/README.md

 ### Testing

-Test structur mirrors the python module structure.
+Test structure mirrors the python module structure.
 For example, the module `roborock.devices.traits.v1.maps` is tested in the file `tests/devices/traits/v1/test_maps.py`.
 Each test file corresponds to a python module.